GandhiCloudLab/waiops-330-vpc-vpn/10-accessing-openshift-via-console/readme.md

 <img src="images/image-00008.png">

 ### 1.2.
-Create an ssh proxy to the strongSwan in Virtual Server
+Create ssh proxy to the strongSwan in Virtual Server

-Replace <virtual-server-ip> in the below command and run the same in a command shell.
+Replace < virtual-server-ip > in the below command and run the same in a command shell.

 ```
 ssh -N -D 4444 root@<virtual-server-ip>
 ```

 Leave this session open

 ### 1.3.
 Access OpenShift Console